 We can all agree that babies don’t know how to do a lot.
 But they grow fast.
 If you’ve ever cared for an infant or a 1-year-old, you see how fast they develop and learn how to crawl, walk, and take in the world around them.

-From birth to the age of 2, babies are in the sensorimotor stage of cognitive development.
+From birth to age 2, babies are in the sensorimotor stage of cognitive development.
 This stage is the first of four stages in Jean Piaget’s Theory of Cognitive Development.
 The sensorimotor stage has six substages within this one stage.

 Before we break down the six substages of the sensorimotor stage, let's discuss object permanence.
 If you only take away one thing from this video, it should be the concept of object permanence and the idea that it develops during this initial stage of cognitive development.

-Object permanence is the idea that objects exist, even when they are out of your sight or hearing.
-When babies cry for their parents, they don’t realize that they are just one room over.
-Once the parent is gone from sight, the baby believes they are gone forever.
+Object permanence is the idea that objects exist, even when out of sight or hearing.
+When babies cry for their parents, they don’t realize they are just one room over.
+Once the parent is out of sight, the baby believes they are gone forever.
 During the course of the sensorimotor stage, they begin to realize that their parents still exist, even if they are out of the baby’s sight.